chobolife/study_english/bread_barbershop/Season_1/16_Intern's_Secret.md

 - Seems to me your legs look strong.
 That's perfect for working at a barber shop.
 - Oh, you think so?
 - Strength is vital.
 When you're standing on your feet forever, you must be strong.
-- So I could be a natural?
+- So...
+I could be a natural?
 - Yep.
 Then, you start tomorrow morning.
 - Thanks a lot!
 * * *